-If your primary business doesn't involve assembly and custom fabrication, you might have to make several major investments before you can even begin to do the work.
+If your primary business doesn't involve assembly and custom fabrication, you might have to make several major line item investments before you can even begin to do the work for yourself.

+In many companies, other departments will get involved, such as Procurement and Operations.
 Once you have a design, you'll need to order the parts, each with its own SKU, possibly from multiple vendors, which requires several purchase orders.
 Someone has to receive the shipments when they come in.
 Where will you put all the parts until the time comes to assemble them?
-Do you own the right tools?
+Do you already own the right tools?
 If you don't, you will have to invest still more time and money before the work can begin.
 If this is a custom assembly or not part of your regular manufacturing process, you will have to take people away from their primary jobs to put everything together.